learn-co-curriculum/phase-1-html5-semantic-elements/README.md

 </div>
 ```

 When the W3C (the organization that oversees the specifications for HTML and CSS) started writing the specification for HTML5 they wanted to create new elements that would eliminate the need to label so many `div` elements.
 The goals were to make the code more readable for developers and more descriptive for browsers.
-It turned out that many developers were already using the same names to label their elements, such as `id="header"` or `"footer"`, `"main"`, `"nav"`, `"section"`, `"article"`, `"aside"`, etc. So HTML5 provided semantic elements that explicitly described those functions for developer to use instead.
+It turned out that many developers were already using the same names to label their elements, such as `id="header"`, `id="footer"`, `id="nav"`, `class="article"`, etc. So HTML5 provided semantic elements that explicitly described those functions for developers to use instead.

-How does this look in practice?
-If, for example, we wanted to define a section of our HTML document to contain header content, we once used to have to identify a `div` as our header section.
+We once used to have to identify a `div` as our header section.

 ```html
 <div id="header">...</div>
 ```

-Now we can use the `header` element.
+Now we use the `header` element.

 ```html
 <header></header>